Biltmore Announces New Costume Exhibit For 2019 in Asheville, N.C.

 Published Monday, October 8, 2018 by Jason Tarr

-Biltmore has just announced a new costume exhibit set to open spring 2019 that will help you experience the Estate as if you were an honorary guest of the Vanderbilt's at the turn of the 19th century.
+Biltmore hosts a new clothing exhibit in 2019 that will help you experience the Estate as if you were an honorary guest of the Vanderbilt's at the turn of the 19th century.

 A Vanderbilt House Party: The Gilded Age will highlight the festive celebrations when the Vanderbilts entertained guests at Biltmore during the Gilded Age.
 The exhibit will feature Gilded Age-era clothing on display and a new audio-guided tour that utilizes innovative 360-degree sound techniques.
 To make the exhibit all the more fascinating and immersive, each piece of clothing will be displayed in locations of Biltmore House where it was originally worn, paired with the photograph from the Vanderbilt archives that inspired it.

 The exhibit will begin February 8, 2019, and end May 27, 2019.

 For many years, Biltmore's curators have been preparing for this exhibit by researching what it was like at Biltmore when guests visited the Estate.
 Curators utilized information gleaned from letters, photographs and documents in the Vanderbilt archives to create an experience that will put today's visitors right back into the atmosphere of the time when George and Edith Vanderbilt extended their boundless hospitality to family and friends.